Stefan-Markov/Motorious/README.md

 - Responsive design for smartphones, tablets, laptop, etc.
 - JavaScript calendar

-To try the app, please enter envoriment variables on your IDE for
+To try the app, please enter environment variables on your IDE for
 - MySQL username and password
 - Cloudinary credentials